"Most of them are into hookups": Borga exposes Ghanaian care workers in Germany

 Afro, as he is affectionately called, said most Ghanaian women who work as caregivers in Germany also engage in hookups as a side hustle.

-Afro said what he is alleging is a well-known secret among the Ghanaian community in Germany.
+Afro made these remarks while speaking to DJ Nyame of SVTV Africa fame about some of the things Ghanaians in Germany do to survive and make money to cater for their relatives back home.
+He added that what he is alleging is a well-known secret among the Ghanaian community in Germany.

-The Hamburg-based borga averred that the women engaged in that act were driven by sheer greed.
+The Hamburg-based borga also averred that the women engaged in that act were driven by sheer greed.

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!

-Afro, therefore commended DJ Nyame for creating a platform to enlighten people about life abroad.

-"Our fathers, uncles, aunties, and mothers, who first travelled here heed the truth from us.
-Abroad is not all rosy like we thought, " he further said.
+"Our fathers, uncles, aunties, and mothers, who first travelled here hid the truth from us.
+Abroad is not all rosy like we thought," he said.

 Netizens who monitored Afro's interview with DJ Nyame appreciated his honesty in talking about the difficult life abroad.